-To celebrate five years of bringing the campus and community together for interactive events and causal conversations at Cal Poly Science Café, the Robert E. Kennedy Library launched a new initiative, Open Science Cafe.
+To celebrate five years of bringing the campus and community together for interactive events and causal conversations at Cal Poly Science Café, Kennedy Library launched a new initiative, Open Science Cafe.

-Open Science Cafe is designed to inspire and empower students to make their own Cal Poly Science Café event with the researcher, thought leader or creative mover and shaker of their choice.
+Open Science Cafe empowers students to make their own Cal Poly Science Café event with the researcher, thought leader or creative mover and shaker of their choice.
 This is an opportunity to gain project management experience from start (concept and development) to finish (implementation and assessment) with a mentor.
 The event can relate to any discipline; it doesn’t have to be about science.

 In addition to the $3,000 event budget, students receive $500 for their leadership.

-A winning grant proposal is selected based on 1) creativity and thoughtfulness and 2) feasibility and planning.
+A winning grant proposal is selected by a panel of judges based on 1) creativity and thoughtfulness and 2) feasibility and planning.
 We welcome applications from students at every college and in every discipline.
 Experiential, interactive event designs are encouraged.

 After reviewing applications, we will meet with selected students to discuss their ideas.

 - Applications will be accepted from individual students only.